oracle-livelabs/developer/dev-ai-app-dev-state/introduction/introduction.md

 ✅ **Start with the demo!
 (Lab 1)**

-Step into SeerGroup’s Public Services division as a Public Works Officer.
+Step into SeerGroup’s State and Local Gov division as a Public Works Officer.
 You’ll use an AI-powered citizen services app built on Oracle Database 23ai to:

 Review service requests—such as permit applications or maintenance reports—using AI Vector Search, Graph analytics, and RAG